Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Introduction

 State-of-the-art deep anomaly detectors \cite{Barbalau-CVIU-2023,Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Wang-ECCV-2022} typically rely on a costly object detection method to increase precision, limiting the processing bandwidth to one video stream per GPU, at around 20-30 FPS.
 However, for real-world video surveillance, \eg monitoring an entire city with hundreds or thousands of cameras, the processing costs of object-centric video anomaly detectors are simply too high, given their power consumption and that one GPU can cost around \$2,000.
-To this end, we turn our attention to developing a lightweight model (6 transformer blocks, 3M parameters), capable of processing around 67 video streams at 25 FPS, significantly reducing the processing costs.
+To this end, we turn our attention to developing a lightweight model (6 transformer blocks, 3M parameters), capable of processing around 66 video streams at 25 FPS, significantly reducing the processing costs.
 Different from competing models performing anomaly detection at the object \cite{Barbalau-CVIU-2023,Doshi-CVPRW-2020a,Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Ionescu-CVPR-2019,Wang-ECCV-2022,Yu-ACMMM-2020} or spatio-temporal cube \cite{Dutta-AAAI-2015,Kim-CVPR-2009,Lu-ICCV-2013,Giorno-ECCV-2016,Ionescu-ICCV-2017,Ionescu-WACV-2019,Park-WACV-2022,Liu-BMVC-2018,Luo-ICCV-2017,Mahadevan-CVPR-2010,Sabokrou-IP-2017,Saligrama-CVPR-2012,Zhang-PR-2016} levels, we present a model that takes whole video frames as input, which is significantly more efficient (see Figure \ref{fig_tradeoff_av}).

-We carry out experiments on three benchmarks: Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017} and UCSD Ped2 \cite{Mahadevan-CVPR-2010}.
+We carry out comprehensive experiments on four benchmarks: Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017}, UBnormal \cite{Acsintoae-CVPR-2022} and UCSD Ped2 \cite{Mahadevan-CVPR-2010}.
 The empirical results show that our method is 8 to 70 times faster than competing methods \cite{Georgescu-CVPR-2021,Georgescu-TPAMI-2021,Ristea-CVPR-2022,Liu-CVPR-2018,Liu-ICCV-2021,Park-CVPR-2020,Gong-ICCV-2019,Wang-ECCV-2022,Park-WACV-2022}, while achieving comparable accuracy levels.
 Aside from the main results, we conduct an ablation study showing that our novel design choices are supported by empirical evidence.